 The economic uncertainty of recent years continues to make this a challenging time for many consumers and investors.
 Military families are especially vulnerable due to regular PCS moves, interrupted spouse careers, and frequent deployments.
 The FINRA Investor Education Foundation has put together 5 tips that can help America’s military families successfully navigate turbulent conditions and keep your finances under control.

 Lower your tax burden by saving to the Thrift Savings Plan (TSP) or your spouse’s 401(k) plan max.
 No matter what your tax rate is, saving for retirement in the TSP or a 401(k) can help you save money on taxes and boost your retirement security.
 Contributions to a traditional TSP or 401(k) are not subject to income tax withholding and are not included in your taxable wages—and earnings on Roth TSP accounts or 401(k) contributions are tax-free.
-The good news for savers is that in 2013, 401(k) limits rose to $17,500 and employees aged 50 or over can contribute an additional $5,500 for a total of $23,000.
+The good news for savers is that in 2013, 401(k) limits rose to $17,500 and employees aged 50 or over can contribute an additional $5,500 for a total of $23,000 (see Annual Contribution Limits for most current limits).
 FINRA’s new 401(k) Save the Max Calculator does the math for you and helps you determine whether you are doing all you can to reduce your tax burden by saving for retirement.

 A rainy day fund can lead to greater financial security.
 Building up a rainy day fund may be one of the most important things you can do to maintain solid financial footing.
 This is especially important for military families during PCS time; Uncle Sam doesn’t reimburse all expenses you’re likely to face during relocation or setting up your new home.
 Set aside at least one month of your current salary (and work your way up to three months) in a federally insured savings account.
 Start small if you find saving daunting.
 If you started saving just 10 dollars a week, by this time next year you will have a rainy day fund of over $500.
 A rainy day fund will give you a cushion to handle a short-term job loss, a surprise car repair or other financial emergency.
 FINRA can help you set up a rainy day fund.